 This ability provides class constructors as can be found in other languages.
-Several constructors can be defined this way to build objects of the same class but with different initialization patterns.
+Several constructors can be defined this way to build objects of the same class but with different initialization patterns; an alternative is to use initializers, as decribed below in section 3.3.

-2.2 Reference to self
+3.2 Reference to self